French Polynesia – Islands, Education, Tahiti, and Rate – from StateUniversity.com

 Geopole of the South Pacific (GEPASUD)

-The university employs 95 teachers including:
+The university employs 95 teachers, including:

 65 faculty members (19 full professors and 46 associate professors),

-an adjunct faculty of 28 secondary school teachers
+An adjunct faculty of 28 secondary school teachers

 2 temporary teaching and research assistants.